eriklievaart/eclipseinit/README.md

 # projectlink
-Eclipse plugin for linking projects to workspaces.
+Eclipse plugin for initializing workspaces.
+When starting eclipse for the first time, it loads global eclipse preferences from an epf file.
+The java perspective and debug perspective are openened and all the views I rarely use are closed.
-When starting eclipse, this plugin checks a config file and adds any missing projects to the workspace.
+The plugin also checks a config file and adds any missing projects to the workspace on every startup.

-This plugin is extremely basic and you will probably want to modify the source code before use.
+Preferences are loaded from the following file:

+[user_home]/Development/git/ws/main/static/eclipse/oxygen.epf

-When eclipse starts, this plugin reads the following file:
+Workspaces are read from the following file:

 [user_home]/Development/git/ws/main/static/workspaces.txt